getodk/collect/docs/CONTRIBUTING.md

-# Contributing code to ODK Collect
+# Contributing code to PulseFE

 This is a living document.
 If you see something that could be improved, edit this document and submit a pull request following the instructions below!